frankhaugen/frankhaugen.github.io/thoughts-on-date-and-time.md

 > You might be confused by the "snowflaking" of the US in all of this, but it has it's reasons, mostly the unwillingness to risk confusion among it's citizens.
 However the US Military does use the the UTC time,

 You might say "hey, how about my country/culture's calendar?
 This is awefully eurocentric", and yes it is completely correct and a good point to make.
-Here's some examples of calendars:
+Here's some examples of calendars from around the world that is in use today:

 Date | Decription
 --- | ---